Commercial eel fishing

 You can sometimes get permission (a concession) from DOC to fish for eels in a protected area – although generally not for reserves or national parks.

-- separated South Island eel stocks into shortfin and longfin stocks in 2016, so management can now be tailored to each species
+- divided South Island eel stocks into shortfin and longfin stocks in 2016, to manage each species separately

 - set new Total Allowable Catch (TAC), Total Allowable Commercial Catch (TACC), and recreational and customary allowances for all South Island quota management areas to allow for sustainable use while increasing numbers of eels (particularly longfin eels)

-- will set new North Island catch allowances in the second half of 2018.
+- set new North Island catch allowances in the second half of 2018.

 Find out more